Kenscrypt/crypto-grid-trading-bot/README.md

 The bot charges a fee of 10% on the profits it generates.
 This fee is automatically deducted each time the bot makes a profit.
 This means you only pay fees based on the successful trades the bot executes, ensuring that your initial capital remains intact while you benefit from the bot's trading strategies.

+## What is Position?
+   - A "position" is opened when the bot buys SOL at a specific price and closed when it sells SOL at a higher price.
+The difference in price is your profit.

 ## Quick Start Guide

 1. **Download Bot Files**: Download the appropriate `.7z` file for your platform (Windows or Linux) and extract its contents into a single folder.
 Ensure that the files inside the extracted folder are not modified.
 The following files will be included: